Health Encyclopedia

 Call your healthcare provider for any of the following:

-• Stomach pain that worsens or moves to the right lower part of the abdomen
+• Stomach pain that gets worse or moves to the right lower part of the abdomen

 • Vomiting